 Manufacturing - Chennai, Tamil Nadu, INDIA

 A. Hi again.
-Your plan sounds good, but one thought: We can debate whether a 300-hour salt spray test is meaningful or not, or whether it should be shorter or longer, but what needs to be done is for one of your bumpers to be treated with the 3-in-1 iron phosphate, then painted with stoving enamel, and salt spray tested before you commit to any construction.
+Your plan sounds good, but one thought: We can debate whether a 300-hour salt spray test is meaningful or not, or whether it should be shorter or longer, but what needs to be done is for one of your bumpers to be treated with the 3-in-1 iron phosphate, then painted with stoving enamel, and salt spray tested before you commit to any construction plans.

 Pine Beach, New Jersey